Viorazu/Viorazu.StructuralTheory/ZP_Protocols/VDOCP/README.md

 ---

-## 📘 Terminology Reference
+## 📖 Targeting Terminology Reference

-This project uses terms defined in
+See the glossary file: `glossary/targeting-glossary.md`
-**[Viorazu.StructuralTheory/Z_Lexicon/targeting-terms.md)**
+This file defines key terms used across the VDOCP structural framework,
-Please consult this glossary to understand how targeting, resonance, Z-Core, and syntactic contagion are interpreted within the VDOCP system.
+including “targeting,” “Z-Core,” “resonance,” and “syntactic contagion.”